Honoring those who served

 On the battlefields of Europe, where war had raged for more than four years, the survivors breathed a sigh of relief.

 It was over.

-So many gone that it gave rise to what today, here in the United States, is called Veterans Day.
+And it gave rise to what today is called Veterans Day.

 Among them, my brothers and sister:

 Frederick M. Geissler, U.S. Army

 William K. Geissler, U.S. Marine Corps

 David F. Cottrell, U.S. Navy and U.S. Army

 Jerry L. Cottrell, U.S. Air Force

 Philip Cottrell, U.S. Marine Corps, 1920-1943